evannetwork/evannetwork.github.io/dapps/hello-world.md

 - [Angular 5](https://angular.io/guide/quickstart)
 - [Ionic 3](https://ionicframework.com/docs)

-If you have questions about our fancy Angular interpretation and you want to know more, about the contractus angular libraries, have a look [here](angular/basics).
+If you have questions about our fancy Angular interpretation and you want to know more, about the evan.network angular libraries, have a look [here](angular/basics).

 ### 5.1 index.ts
 The index file, as you would have expected, describes the entry point into the application.
 In this case, the routes and module definitions, including the services and components created, are defined and referenced here.
 At the end of the file you will find the "startDApp" function which is used to start the application from outside.
 Since this is a simple function, only one container is given by rendering the application, it is also possible to start applications completely without Angular.
 For more information on how DApps can be developed with other frameworks, see [here](/dapps/use-other-frameworks).